- Single and Dual 32k Digital MCA & Pulse Processor

 – Flat Top: the flat region of the trapezoid, in which the energy is calculated; configurable values between 0.02 μs and 3 μs

-– Peak Delay: adjusts the point of the flat top where to calculate the energy value; Peaking (peak position) is a signal which can be displayed in Signal Inspection mode; configurable values between 0% and 100%
+– Peak Delay: adjusts the point of the flat top where the energy value is calculated; the peaking (peak position) signal can be displayed in Signal Inspection mode; configurable values between 0% and 100%

 – Pole/Zero Compensation: exponential decay time fine adjustment to avoid trapezoid overshoot or undershoot for a correct evaluation of the energy value: